davrec72/clang-meta/README.md

 1) no parallel code to maintain a la `make_constexpr` -- new parse-able keywords etc. are automatically supported; and
 2) Implementers needn't answer to complaints about what is or is not "injectible", or what properties of a reflection are modifiable before injection.

-Not to mention metaparsing is dirt-simple to understand, and there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.
+Furthermore, there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.

-I suggest you see other metaprogramming examples of Mr. Sutton's at https://gitlab.com/lock3/clang/wikis/Metaprogramming-Introductory-Tutorial, think how you might do them with metaparsing, and decide which feels better.
+But metaparsing's most obvious benefit: it is *dirt-simple*.

-Also consider the converse -- how his injection facilities might perform the metaparsing examples you see here.
+Mr. Sutton's infrastructure has clearly been laboriously thought out, but it gets very complex, once he introduces `__fragment`s and `requires` statements to introduce dependencies.
+I suggest you see other metaprogramming examples of Mr. Sutton's at https://gitlab.com/lock3/clang/wikis/Metaprogramming-Introductory-Tutorial, think how you might do them with metaparsing, and perhaps consider the converse.
+I'd be interested to know if anyone finds anything that can be done his infrastructure that cannot be done with metaparsing.

 ### Source code notes